MASH: Evading Black-Box AI-Generated Text Detectors via Style Humanization: Additional Ablation Studies

 \textbf{Impact of MASH Components.} Table~\ref{tab:ablation_study} evaluates the contributions of Style-SFT, DPO alignment, and inference-time refinement across three detectors and six datasets.
 The results demonstrate that the DPO module is critical for crossing detector decision boundaries, yielding a significant boost in ASR; however, this improvement often degrades textual fluency.
 The inference-time refinement module effectively mitigates this trade-off.

 \textbf{Generalizability of Refinement Module.} Table~\ref{tab:refinement_comparison} evaluates whether the inference-time refinement module (Stage 4) generalizes beyond MASH to other baseline attack methods.
 We apply the refinement module to outputs generated by ten baseline attacks across six datasets.
 The results demonstrate consistent improvements in text quality: PPL decreases substantially (e.g., TextFooler on Social: 136.89 → 47.22), and GRUEN scores improve across most methods.
 BERTScore remains stable or improves slightly, indicating that semantic consistency is preserved during refinement.
-These findings confirm that the refinement module is a general-purpose post-processing technique applicable to various evasion methods.